kachurovskiy/nanoels/h5/README.md

 Top line:

 - `bStatus` turns the controlled off - stops the ongoing operation or manual move, resets spindle angle and turns to 0
-- `bMode` turns the controlled off and changes the mode to the next
+- `bMode` turns the controlled off and changes the mode
 - `mMultistart` increases the amounts of starts by 1 when pressed in short intervals, sets amount of starts to 1 if pressed after a pause
 - `tPitch` reverses the pitch - makes it positive if it's negative, makes it negative if it's positive.
 Reversing makes the controller "loose the thread" so don't use it for returning back for another threading pass.
 - `bMeasure` changes measuring system between metric, imperial and tpi
 - `mPlus` increments the pitch or number of passes in a multi-pass operation
-- `mMinus` increments the pitch or number of passes in a multi-pass operation
+- `mMinus` decrements the pitch or number of passes in a multi-pass operation

 Middle line: